ihsoft/KSPDev/Sources/Utils/README.md

 * Basic set of methods to deal with in-game file paths.
 * Well documented KSP interfaces.
 * Methods to deal with procedural models in the game.
-* Different helpers for common processing tasks like state machine or a delaying a method call.
+* Different helpers for common processing tasks like state machine or delaying a method call.